Trevor and Jill Allan are Gem Alpaca Stud here in Fairlie, South Canterbury, New Zealand.

 We couldn't stop at that so Trevor (the electronics tinkering guru) decided Fairlie needed it's own small local radio station.
 Hence a year ago Gem FM was created.
 Just a small local radio station.
 24 hour music (as long as we don't have a power cut) wonderful old songs you don't hear any more through to around the 90's era.
 No talking, no competitions just good old music.
 Tune in if you're driving through to 88.3 FM

-So after ten years of breeding these stunning alpaca our fibre is now high quality and we have sufficient alpaca to have our own little shop in town.
-So on the 3rd June The Paca Shack was born.
+So after 16 years of breeding these stunning alpaca our fibre is now high quality and we have sufficient alpaca to have our own little shop on the farm.
+So on the 3rd June 2011 The Paca Shack was born.

 We breed mainly Browns and Greys with a few other colours in between.
 But it gives us a big range of natural colours to sell.